Short Bhutan Tour Package - 7 Days

 From Nepal’s bustling cities full of culture and heritage to Bhutan’s peaceful culture and beautiful monasteries, you can visit them side by side.
 Travelling to Bhutan will be a lot of fun and exciting, as it is the only country in the world that officially uses Gross National Happiness (GNH) to measure its development and progress, rather than solely relying on Gross Domestic Product (GDP).

-What To Expect on Nepal Bhutan Short Trek
+What To Expect on short Bhutan Tour From Kathmandu

 After arrival in Nepal, first you will do a Kathmandu Sightseeing tour by visiting the city’s major UNESCO World Heritage Sites.
 You will visit famous places such as Pashupatinath Temple, Boudhanath Stupa, Kathmandu Durbar Square, and more.
 Our tour guide will share insights into each place, explaining its history, significance, and cultural importance.